-The music A Level course allows you to develop the knowledge and skills necessary for further study of music at a university or conservatoire.
-If you have a real passion for music, studying at A Level will expand and develop your passion whilst widening your knowledge and understanding of composers, genres and eras.
+The music A Level course allows students to develop the knowledge and skills necessary for further study of music at a university or conservatoire.
+If students have a real passion for music, studying at A Level will expand and develop their passion whilst widening their knowledge and understanding of composers, genres and eras.

 Why Choose This?

-The course allows for you to play to your strengths, adjusting the emphasis on composing or performing depending on your preference and ability.
-The rest of the course aims to develop listening skills for which you have a mixture of set works and unprepared material.
-Again there is flexibility in which set works you study choosing between musical theatre, jazz and rock/pop as your specialism.
+The course allows for students to play to their strengths, adjusting the emphasis on composing or performing, depending on their preference and ability.
+The rest of the course aims to develop listening skills for which students have a mixture of set works and unprepared material.
+Again, there is flexibility in which set works are studied, students may choose between musical theatre, jazz and rock/pop as their specialism.

-With the skills you learn in A level music you will have an excellent foundation for any role in the music industry (further specific training may be required).
+With the skills learnt in A Level music students will have an excellent foundation for any role in the music industry (further specific training may be required).
 The music business is a vast, vibrant and varied industry, employing huge numbers of people and generating billions every year globally.
-Music can also be a supporting A level for many other pathways such as medicine and law.
+Music can also be a supporting A Level for many other pathways such as medicine and law.

 Areas of Study & Assessment